dpoe2016/zammad-plugin/README.md

 3. To create a branch for a ticket, either:
    - Double-click on a ticket in the list, or
    - Select a ticket and click the "Create Branch" button in the toolbar
-4. The plugin will automatically create a Git branch with a name based on the ticket ID and title
+4. The plugin will automatically create a Git branch with a name based on the ticket ID and title (format: `{ticket-id}-{sanitized-title}`)
+5. Additional actions available in the toolbar:
+   - Click the "Open in Browser" button to view the selected ticket in your web browser
+   - Click the "Settings" button to configure your Zammad API connection
+   - Click the "Refresh" button to update the ticket list

 Alternatively, you can access the tool window from VCS → Zammad → Show Zammad Tickets